Waseem3216/Projects/XYMZ_SUITE_WEB_APP/README.md

   - Comments section:
     - Add new comments
     - View full discussion history
+  - Attachments section:
+    - Upload files via the built-in file uploader
+    - See a list of existing attachments (name, size)
+    - Download or delete attachments directly from the task
   - Delete Task button

 All column and task changes are persisted in MySQL, and actions are tracked in the `activity_log` table.